 I was born January 19, 1969 at the U.S. Army hospital in Fort Sill, Oklahoma.
 My mother moved me back to St. Paul, Minnesota, shortly thereafter, where I stayed until college.
 My younger brother was born in 1972 and a sister followed seven years later.
 I started kindergarten at Linwood Elementary in St. Paul in 1974 and attended classes there until the school closed after my fourth grade.
 I attended Randolph Heights Elementary for fifth and sixth grades, followed by Ramsey Junior High School and St. Paul Central High School.

-My parents worked for the same companies for 30+ years: my father with New York Life Insurance Company and my mother with Northwest Airlines.
-Both retired and my dad still lives in the same house in the Crocus Hill neighborhood of St. Paul where I was raised (my mom passed away on December 22, 2017, while my dad died on February 10, 2020).
+My parents worked for the same companies for 30+ years: my father with New York Life Insurance Company and my mother with Northwest Airlines (my mom passed away on December 22, 2017, while my dad died on February 10, 2020).
 My first job was working part-time at the local Knowlan’s grocery store on Grand Avenue, where I worked all through high school.
 After receiving my driver’s license, I also worked late nights at the Target store in Roseville (the old Store #1).